valbok/QtAVPlayer/README.md

   Note: Not all Qt's renders support copy-free rendering.
 Also QtMultimedia does not always provide public API to render the video frames.
 And, of course, for best performance both decoding and rendering should be accelerated.
   * Audio frames could be played by `QAVAudioOutput` which is a wrapper of QtMultimedia's [QAudioSink](https://doc-snapshots.qt.io/qt6-dev/qaudiosink.html)
 - Accurate seek, it starts playing the closest frame.
-- It is bundled directly into an app.
+- It is bundled directly into an app, using cmake or qmake.
-- Designed to be as simple and understandable as possible, to share knowledge about creating efficient FFmpeg applications.
 - Might be used for media analytics software like [qctools](https://github.com/bavc/qctools) or [dvrescue](https://github.com/mipops/dvrescue).
 - Implements and replaces a combination of FFmpeg and FFplay: